cristian-swf/mastering-api-development-unleashing-the-power-of-go-for-seamless-integration/chapter-2/Readme.md

 - Query parameter versioning
 - Custom header versioning

-2.4 Error Handling in APIs: Learn best practices for handling errors in your APIs, including:
+[**2.4 Error Handling in APIs**](2.4-error-handling-in-apis.md): Learn best practices for handling errors in your APIs, including:

 - Standard HTTP status codes
 - Custom error messages
 - Error response structures

-2.5 Pagination: Discover how to implement pagination in your APIs, using techniques like offset-based pagination, cursor-based pagination, and keyset pagination.
+2.5 Pagination: Discover how to implement pagination in your APIs, using techniques like:

 - Offset-based pagination
 - Cursor-based pagination